Window blind: Overview

 Window blinds can be drawn manually using a cord, or automated through motorization.
 Controls for motorized blinds can be from a wall switch or keypad, remote control, or computer, eliminating the need for cords and allowing control of otherwise inaccessible windows.
+Cordless blinds also reduce the risk of strangulation for small children.

 A number of modern homes are integrating blind control with central C-Bus solutions.
 This control provides ease of use and is effective for controlling blind operation to reduce heat loss during winter or minimize heat from the sun during summer.